drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/03.product-management/07.code-recipes/docs.md

     $red = \Drupal\commerce_product\Entity\ProductAttributeValue::load(1);
 ```

-Assigning attributes to a variation
+Assigning attribute values to a variation
 -----------------------------------

 Let's say we want our hypothetical product to have two variations.
 One